FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 > You don't need these routes.
 You could hard code URLs into the template.
 But doing this makes for a more maintainable application, as well as nicer looking URLs.

 The `/login` route uses the `requests_oauthlib` library to generate a proper authorization URL.
 The parameters for this URL are all defined by the [RFC](https://tools.ietf.org/html/rfc6749).
-When the link is clicked, the end user will be shown the FusionAuth themable hosted pages, where they may log in.
+When the link is clicked, the end user will be shown the FusionAuth themeable hosted pages, where they may log in.

 `/logout` deletes the user's session and calls the FusionAuth `logout` endpoint.
 This ensures that the systems where user state is maintained, your application and FusionAuth, have logged out the user.

 The `/register` route uses the `requests_oauthlib` library to generate the URL, just like the `/login` route.
 But it also modifies the URL: `registration_url = authorization_url.replace("authorize","register", 1)`.
 What's going on there?

 This code works because the registration process in FusionAuth is embedded in an OAuth Authorization Code grant.
-The `register` endpoint takes the same parameters.
-When someone is done registering for an application, they are in the same state as if they'd logged in:
+The `/register` endpoint takes the same parameters.
+When someone is done registering for an application, they are in the same state as if they had logged in:

 * A valid `redirect_uri` must be provided.
 * The callback code at the `redirect_uri` can call the `token` endpoint to receive a JWT.
 It also receives and should check the `state` parameter.
 * The user is authenticated.

-Let's look at the callback route, which the authorization server, FusionAuth, will redirect the browser to after the user signs in:
+Let's look at the callback route which the authorization server, FusionAuth, will redirect the browser to after the user signs in:

 ```python
 # ...